kingparra/d426/notes/03_-_complex_queries.rst

 Operations and expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-In relational algebra, the various operations of SQL are denoted using infix binary operators.
+In relational algebra, the various operations of SQL are denoted using binary operators.
+Some of these are infix, and some prefix.

 +-----------------+----------+----------------+------------------------------------------------------+
 |  Operation      |  Symbol  |  Greek letter  |  Derivation                                          |